16 Sustainable Zero Waste Protein Powders (Plastic-Free)

 You can put it in your home compost, or send it to an industrial compost facility, via the food waste stream.
 An industrial composting unit is supposed to break down within 90 days.

-- Performance Protein – A combination of organic pea protein, brown rice, and hemp powders.
-30g protein per portion.
-4 different flavors (Banoffee, Chocolate peanut, Tiramisu, Vanilla)
+• Performance Protein – A blend of organic pea protein, brown rice, and hemp powders (30g protein per serving)

-- Superblend Protein – Plant-based vegan protein with greens and superfoods.
-20g of plant protein per serving.
-3 different flavors (Chocolate Salted Caramel, Toffee, Vanilla)
+• Superblend Protein – Plant-based vegan protein with greens and superfoods (20g protein per serving)

-- Pure Blend Protein – Organic pea protein, brown rice, and algae.
-15g of protein per serving.
-Neutral taste, unflavored.
-Ideal for savory dishes.
+• Pure Blend Protein – Organic pea protein, brown rice, and algae (15g protein per serving)

 Pros:

-- A member of the Form Feeding Fund at Bansang Hospital in The Gambia
+• A member of the Form Feeding Fund

 Cons: